DiningSystem/rank_selection/README.md

 ## Citation

-If you use our work, please cite our paper:
+If you use our work, please cite us:

 ```
 @article{singhal2025abba,